British police probe lockdown parties in new blow to PM Johnson | Law-Order

 Met Commissioner Cressida Dick, Britain's top police officer, said an investigation had been opened into a number of events "at Downing Street and Whitehall in the last two years".
 Police had initially refused to look at the gatherings.

 The Cabinet Office said its own investigation, by senior official Sue Gray, was continuing and there was ongoing contact with the police.
-Johnson's spokesman said Gray's team was discussing with the police whether she could still release her report in full before their investigation had been completed.
+Johnson's spokesperson said Gray's team were discussing with the police whether she could still release her report in full before their investigation had been completed, denying reports officials were seeking to prevent its publication.

-"I have seen reports suggesting we were seeking to prevent the publication and that is not accurate," the spokesman said.
-Anyone who is asked to will cooperate fully with the investigation, he said.
+A number of media outlets reported that Gray had concluded her report and was set to hand it to Johnson's office.
+ITV political editor Robert Peston said on Twitter it was possible the report could be published in full later on Tuesday or on Wednesday.
+Gray's report is seen as crucial to Johnson's fate, and he and his ministers have said people should not reach any conclusions before reading it.

+"We're not going to speculate on the outcome.
+It's for her to decide and we'll await that review," Deputy Prime Minister Dominic Raab told Sky News.
+LEADERSHIP CONTEST?

 His 2019 plan to suspend parliament and force Brexit through was overturned by the Supreme Court.
 Eventually, to the delight of millions who changed their political allegiance to vote for him, he negotiated a divorce deal with the EU.
 When the pandemic struck, he drew criticism for delaying shutting the country down.
 He nearly died from COVID-19 himself before recovering to oversee a world-leading vaccine rollout.